Status will reimburse you for the costs you'll incur being away from home. Please submit your travel expenses through Expensify.

 We currently reimburse expenses together with payroll, so try to submit your reports by the 20th of each month.
 If you miss that date, you will have to wait until the next pay cycle.

-Within Europe, traveling by train is sometimes more convenient, so keep that in mind as an option when you're looking at routes.
+Within Europe, traveling by train or bus is sometimes more convenient, so keep that in mind as an option when you're looking at routes.

 You can expense in-flight Wi-Fi, if used to work.

-Status will not cover private expenses, such as:
+Status will not cover private travel expenses, such as:

 - In-flight purchases for personal use, your shopping at destination, etc.